odemiray/ubuntu-behringer-umc404-fix/README.md

 ## You know any other audio interface with exact solution?

 Feel free to open a PR.
-Might even use folders for manufactorer, if this is a known issue.
+Might even use folders for manufacturer, if this is a known issue.

 ## You want to improve the Readme?
 You tested in <foo> OS and confirm it's working?
 Feel free to open a PR and populate the list.